polkadot-developers/substrate-docs/content/md/en/docs/test/unit-testing.md

 }
 ```

-In this example, acount 1 has balance 10, account 2 has balance 20, and so on.
+In this example, account 1 has a balance of 10, account 2 has a balance of 20, and so on.

 The exact structure used to define the genesis configuration of a pallet depends on the pallet `GenesisConfig` struct definition.
 For example, in the Balances pallet, it is defined as: